Iowa convicted killer claims he served life sentence after he died, and then revived

 Schreiber filed for post-conviction relief April 2018, claiming that he died momentarily at the hospital and therefore finished his life sentenced.
 He said in court documents that he was sentenced to life behind bars “but not to life plus one day."
 A district court rejected his request for release, writing that his argument was "unpersuasive and without merit."

-The Iowa Court of Appeals on Wednesday upheld that decision Wednesday.
+The Iowa Court of Appeals upheld that decision Wednesday.
 "Schreiber is either still alive, in which case he must remain in prison, or he is actually dead, in which case this appeal is moot," Judge Amanda Potterfield wrote in the court of appeals opinion.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM